1zb/3DShape2VecSet/README.md

 [Peter Wonka](http://peterwonka.net/)<sup>1</sup>,<br>
 <sup>1</sup>KAUST, <sup>2</sup>Technical University of Munich

+## :fire: Updates
+I will update the models in this repository [VecSetX](https://github.com/1zb/VecSetX).

 ## :bullettrain_front: Training
 Download the preprocessed data from [here](https://drive.google.com/drive/folders/1UFPi_UklH5clWKxxeL1IsxfjdUfc7i4x).
 In case that this link is inaccessable, send [me](mailto:biao.zhang@kaust.edu.sa) an email for the data.
 Uncompress `occupancies.zip` and `surfaces.zip` to somewhere in your hard disk.
 They are required in the training phase.